Course Title: Master of Science in Urban Regeneration and Development

 - Dissertation (25 credits)

-The elective aspect of the course varies but typically allows students to participate in an international field trip (5 credits) and/or choose from a specified selection of taught modules selected to reflect the programme philosophy and learning outcomes.
-A list of available Option Modules are issued at the commencement of the academic year, but typically includes modules such as:
+The elective aspect of the course varies but typically allows students to choose from a specified selection of taught modules selected to reflect the programme philosophy and learning outcomes.
+A list of available Option Modules are issued at the commencement of each term, but typically includes modules such as:

 The international field-trip allows comparative analysis and immediate exposure to contemporary practice in a contrasting environment.
 This and other optional modules may be delivered in conjunction with other masters’ courses within the School.